-Press and release the UP or DOWN arrow button until "Tire Pressure" is highlighted in the EVIC.
-Press and release the RIGHT arrow button and one of the following will be displayed:
+Push and release the UP or DOWN arrow button until the Terrain display icon/title is highlighted in the DID.
+Push and release the RIGHT or LEFT arrow button to display the Selec-Terrain, Air Suspension, Drivetrain, and Wheel Articulation.